 As a transfer student wondering how to start a transfer essay, you’re probably dealing with some version of this prompt:

-"Please provide a statement (250 words minimum) that addresses your reasons for transferring and the objectives you hope to achieve, and attach it to your application before submission."
+"Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve."

 I happen to believe there are…

 Seven Essential steps for writing a transfer essay:

 Establish some of your core values.